If you choose the machine on the right, you'll lose your

 consider this: If the player is getting back 99.54% and

 97.29%, that means the casino is keeping 0.46% and 2.71%.

 The casino profit on the second machine is 2.71 ÷ 0.46 = 5.9

 So it really pays to hunt out the good machines!
 But it's actually pretty easy, because the readers of a website called VPFree2 scout out the best machines and post their locations on the site.
 Using that site you can see that you can there are 9/6 Jacks or Better machines on the Strip at Cosmopolitan, New York New York, Riviera, Treasure Island, and others.
 And in downtown and off-strip casinos, the good games are more common, and available at lower denominations.

-poker, with absolutely terrible paytables, but people will still play
+video poker, with absolutely terrible paytables, but people will

 Some games actually have a return of over 100% with proper play, such as a special flavor of Deuces Wild which pays out 100.77%.
 There are a few caveats, though:

 Whether you seek out the 100%+ machines or the 99%+ machines, I can't stress strongly enough that it's essential to learn the proper strategy.
 If there are only two things you take from this page, it's to find the games with the best paytables, and play those games according to the published strategies.

 of making a good hand